-By not planning ahead for a mortgage, buyers are leaving themselves open to coming unstuck in a number of ways.
-Here are a few:
+By not planning in advance for a mortgage, buyers are leaving themselves open to various potential mortgage hurdles.
+Here are some of those hurdles:

-Saving up for a deposit is very hard, especially if you are currently renting from a local council or landlord.
+Saving up for a deposit can be quite the challenge, especially if you are currently renting from a local council or landlord.
 The good news is that family members tend to try and help when they can.
-However, if this is the case, it’s best to give them as much notice as possible so that they can get their own finances in order!
+If a family member is looking to help , it’s best to give them as much notice as possible so that they can get their own finances in order!

-Getting an up to date credit report is fairly easy.
-You will probably have seen TV adverts for credit reference agencies, but we recommend Check My File.
-Once you have downloaded your credit report, send it over to us and we’ll look at it free of charge.
+Getting an up to date credit report is not a difficult task.
+You may have seen TV adverts for credit reference agencies, but we recommend Check My File.
+Once you have downloaded your credit report, send it across to a mortgage advisor in Manchester and we’ll look at it free of charge.
 We see these reports every day and we know what sort of things the lenders like to see, as well as what they do not want to see.

-When it comes to your bank account, Lenders don’t want to see lots of unnecessary bank charges or gambling transactions on your statements.
-Luckily, you will find that not all lenders are bothered about seeing Bank Statements, but you will still need to provide a good explanation as to what has been happening on your account and how you plan to resolve this going forward if there are any issues.
+When it comes to your bank account, lenders would rather not see lots of unnecessary bank charges or gambling transactions on your statements.
+Luckily, you will find that not all lenders are bothered about seeing Bank Statements, but you will still need to provide the lender with a good explanation as to what has been happening on your account and how you plan to resolve this going forward if any issues to happen to arise.